 2.8.10.
-It is possible that more than one PCF role holder will be responsible under SEAR for an aspect of the firm's affairs.
-As such, it is possible that more than one PCF role holder will have contravened the Duty where each of them fails to take reasonable steps to avoid the firm contravening its obligations in relation to that aspect.
+It is possible that more than one PCF role holder will have contravened the Duty where each of them fails to take reasonable steps to avoid the firm contravening its obligations in relation to that aspect.

 Reasonable Steps